sorenroug/osnine-java/v6809/README.md

 docker build -t sorenroug/v6809:latest .
 docker push sorenroug/v6809:latest
 ```
-It then expects a volume to be mounted at /var/local where it can find its two disks.
+It then expects a volume to be mounted at /var/local where it can find its two disks and the configuration file.